Max Kepler Player Props: Twins vs. Athletics

 Max Kepler At The Plate

-- In 19 games this year (30.6%), Kepler has picked up an RBI, and in eight of those games (12.9%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Kepler has had an RBI in 19 games this season (30.2%), including eight multi-RBI outings (12.7%).
+He has also driven in three or more of his team's runs in two contests.

-- In 32.3% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (8.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.